tamarin-prover/tamarin-prover/src/002_installation.md

 run Tamarin for the first time.

 Note that Tamarin was previously distributed in the now-closed `homebrew-science` tap.
-If you have already installed it through Linuxbrew, you will have to uninstall and untap that version first:
+If you have already installed it through Linuxbrew, you may have to uninstall and untap that version first:

   * `brew uninstall tamarin-prover`